 I am an ecologist with particular interests in wildlife and biogeochemistry.
 Most of my research examines wildlife responses to human activities and its broader consequences for ecosystems - bridging gaps between animal science (ecology, nutrition, physiology, movement, and behavior) and ecosystem functioning.
 I am largely motivated by issues of conservation and sustainability and strive to conduct research that improves the way we understand and protect biodiversity.

 I am currently a PhD candidate in the Ecology and Evolutionary Biology Department at Cornell University advised by Dr. Alex Flecker.
-I am also the President of the Amazon Research & Conservation Collaborative (ARCC), a 501(c)(3) nonprofit focused on biological and cultural conservation in the Ecuadorian Amazon.
+I am also the President of the Amazon Research & Conservation Collaborative (ARCC), a 501(c)(3) nonprofit focused on conserving the Ecuadorian Amazon.
 I received my BS in Environmental Science with an emphasis in Terrestrial Ecology from Western Washington University, advised by Dr. John McLaughlin.
 Prior to my PhD, I worked as a GIS Program Lead for Cascade Water Alliance, a municipal water corporation in the Puget Sound region.
-I have worked various outdoor jobs in the past (guide, technician), and am passionate about being in the field.
+I have worked various outdoor jobs in the past (e.g., guide, technician), and am passionate about being in the field.
 I grew up in the North Cascade Mountains of Washington State and will always call the Pacific Northwest home.

 - Follow me on Instagram